Home Paraquat

 Paraquat

 Paraquat, also known as Gramoxone, is one of the most commonly used herbicides in the world.
 Commercial farmers use it to kill weeds and grasses.
-Because Paraquat is highly toxic and can lead to fatal poisoning, only licensed professionals can apply it.
+Paraquat is a safe and effective herbicide when used as directed on the label.
+Because paraquat is highly toxic and can lead to fatal poisoning, only licensed professionals can apply it.

 Fact Checked